Harnessing Multifamily Technology, Proptech, and Web 3.0

 - 49% of millennials polled own cryptocurrency.

 - One-fifth of millennials are expected to rent, which is nearly double what it was two years ago, according to Apartment List

 All of this is to say that multifamily is moving toward a Web 3.0 and crypto future.

 A Major Multifamily Technology Transition on the Horizon

-It’s only a matter of time before the Internet of Things will drastically propel the multifamily industry into a technologically-based operation.
-Through interconnectivity, data-sourcing, and online marketplaces the multifamily industry is about to experience a major multifamily technology and Web 3.0 transition.
+It’s only a matter of time before the Internet of Things drastically propels the multifamily industry into a technologically-based operation.
+Through interconnectivity, data-sourcing, and online marketplaces, the multifamily industry is about to experience a major multifamily technology and Web 3.0 transition.